brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 ![Pipeline stage to deploy manifest](https://imgur.com/5crr6gT.png)

-In the `Manifest Configuration` section of this same page is where we can define where the manifest will come from.
-We can either have the manifest text hard-coded in the page, or choose an artifact, which means an object that references an external source, like, for instance, a github file.
+In the `Manifest Configuration` section of this same page is where you can define where the manifest will come from.
+You can either have the manifest text hard-coded in the page, or choose an artifact, which means an object that references an external source, like, for instance, a github file.

 To keep things simple for now, you can select `text` and paste a manifest directly in the Spinnaker UI.
 Here's a simple manifest defining a Kubernetes service and a deployment for `nginx`: